 Since the dawn of the Internet, podcasting has grown to become the most popular way for people to consume information.
 As of 2018, there are over 5 million podcasts on iTunes alone.

 Therefore, it’s no surprise that many people want to learn how to make money podcasting.
-It may come as a shock that anyone with an internet connection and a microphone can do it, but it’s true!
+It may come as a shock that anyone with an internet connection and a decent USB microphone under 100 can do it, but it’s true!

 A podcast is an excellent way to reach many people.

 Listener engagement is high.
 Listeners like marketing messages, and they’re usually making good money.
 It’s because they want to know exactly how to make money from podcasts.

 Here I’ll cover some different methods for monetizing podcasts and talk through some pros/cons and recommend which ones would be best suited for your business.

 Podcasts have been around since 2004, but they’ve experienced a surge in popularity over the past few years.

 In 2016, the podcast industry had over 40 million monthly listeners and there are currently over 460,000 podcasts available on both Apple Podcasts and Spotify.

 The money that podcasts make depends on advertising and sponsorship deals.
 Podcast advertising is growing at a rate of over 20% annually.

 The top 10 podcasts have combined annual revenues of over $100 million dollars.